docarray/docarray/README.md

 ### A 10-liners text matching

-We search for top-5 similar sentences of <kbd>she smiled too much</kbd> in "Pride and Prejudice".
+Let's search for top-5 similar sentences of <kbd>she smiled too much</kbd> in "Pride and Prejudice".

 ```python
 from docarray import Document, DocumentArray